vzool/docs/api/reference.md

 ### Mail

-Send a email to one or multiple emails.
+Send an email to one or more recipients.

 ```http
 POST /[project]/mail